Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 **Idea Behind Neural Network**

-The idea behind the neural network is inspired by the human brain, researchers believed that a neuron in the brain is fired, when it crosses a threshold of sensitivity, the brain is a logical inference machine because neurons are binary.
-Neurons compute a weighted sum of inputs and compare that sum to its threshold.
-It turns on if it’s above the threshold and turns off if it’s below, which is basically how a neural network works.
+The idea behind the neural network was inspired by the human brain, researchers believed that a neuron in the brain is fired, when it crosses a threshold of sensitivity, the brain is a logical inference machine because the neurons are binary.
+Neurons compute a weighted sum of inputs and compare that sum to the threshold.
+It turns ON if it is above the threshold and turns OFF if it is below, and this is how a neural network works in a broader sense.

 **Difference between ML and DL**

-The key difference between the ml model vs a dl model is the feature extraction technique.
-We perform feature engineering in a machine learning model manually and use our creativity to build better features for the model to learn, but a deep learning model uses multiple layers of neurons(parameters) to learns extensive features from the data during training.
+The main difference between an ml model and a dl model is the feature extraction technique.
+We perform feature engineering in a machine learning model manually and use our creativity and domain expertise to build better features for the model to learn.
+But for a deep learning model uses multiple layers of neurons(parameters) to learns extensive features from the data during training.

 The complexity of a neural network increases with the complexity of the data and the task at hand.
-Neural networks are preferred less over machine learning models because of the explainability and interpretability provided by simple ml algorithms.
+A neural network is preferred less over the machine learning models because of the explainability and interpretability.
 While using neural networks, there is a trade-off between explainability and performance in terms of accuracy.
-Currently, there is a lot of active research being done to unravel the black box called neural nets.
+Currently, there is active research being done to unravel the black box called neural nets.

 **General Equation of Neural Network**